MENU

 Can Bacteria Grow in a HEPA Filter?

 Bacteria can indeed grow on HEPA filters, particularly if they become damp or are not replaced regularly.
-Moisture can create an environment conducive to microbial growth, compromising the filter's effectiveness.
+Moisture can create an environment conducive to microbial growth.

 Do HEPA Filters Catch Mold?